Opinion | How to measure Trump’s record in units right-wing supporters can understand

-Sure, 29 million Americans are claiming unemployment; at least 183,000 have died from coronavirus; and some 20 percent of small businesses that existed pre-pandemic are closed.
+Sure, 29 million Americans are claiming unemployment; at least 183,000 have died from the coronavirus; and some 20 percent of small businesses that existed pre-pandemic are closed.
 But no matter the statistics, no matter the citations from government agencies or private analysts, Trump followers refuse to accept that this president’s legacy might be in any way lacking.
 Especially compared with his predecessor!

 It seemed like any suggestion that Trump’s numbers are unusually bad, no matter how well-documented, was doomed to get written off as fake news.
 Then, it hit me: